LimboDancer-Canary/LimboDancer.MCP/src/docs/Ontology and Agentic AI in LimboDancer.MCP.md

 * **Milestone 5 — Planner + Preconditions/Effects:**
   Ontology terms govern preconditions (checked in KG) and effects (committed to KG + history).

+  #### Note:
+  The planner first resolves the active **OntologyStore** using `{tenant,package,channel}` and then evaluates preconditions/effects strictly within that scope.
+Tool invocations inherit the same scope; any cross‑tenant or cross‑channel reference is refused with a typed `scope_mismatch` error.

+---

 * **Milestone 6 — Knowledge Graph Integration:**
   Cosmos DB Gremlin stores ontology instances, enabling neighborhood expansion and typed queries.